 - Catch snowflakes on your tongue and mittens

-- Follow animal tracks (leap, hop, and gallop to pretend you’re the animals) like our role model Kari from Active Kids Club.
+- Follow animal tracks (leap, hop, and gallop to pretend you’re the animals).

 - Make snowballs and throw them at tree targets.

-- Have a snowball fight (a great chance to throw and dodge) like our role model, Holly, from The Inspired Home.
+- Have a snowball fight (a great chance to throw and dodge).

 - Make ice sculptures.